Sphearis/Wavesdotnet/README.md

 ##How to install it?

-- If it doesn't exist yet, create a bin folder in the root of your web application and put the dll there
+- If it doesn't exist yet, create a bin folder in the root of your web application, put the wavesdotnet.dll and the newtonsoft.jon.dll there
 - That's all

-If you use Visual studio, you can simply add the dll as a reference in your project to use all the commands available.
+If you use Visual studio, you can simply add the two dlls as a reference in your project to use all the commands available.

 ##How to use it?

 First, you have to create a connection to a wallet:

-VB: **Dim Mywallet As New Wavesdotnet.WalletConnection("Walletaddress","NodeIP",port)**
+VB: **Dim Node1 As New Wavesdotnet.Node("NodeIPorUrl","rpcport")**

-Walletaddress: The wallet address you wish to connect to (for example 3PE9n5HRUsU6kjknatxPfvam7WmKy8EJcRW)
+C#: **Wavesdotnet.Node Node1 = new Wavesdotnet.Node("NodeIPorUrl","rpcport");**

-NodeIP: You can input the public IP of any node with rpc enabled or localhost if you run your own node on the same server(rpc has to be enabled in the config file).
+NodeIPorUrl: You can input the public IP or Url of any node with rpc enabled or localhost if you run your own node on the same server(rpc has to be enabled in the config file).
+rpcport: The node rpc port

 For more information about running your own node, I found this tutorial to be the easiest to follow: https://www.cryptocompare.com/mining/guides/how-to-mine-waves/
-!
-You only need 10000 Waves to generate blocks, you can use an empty node for your developments.
+**Remark:** You don't have to get 10000 Waves to run your own full node, that's only for generating blocks(mining).
+You can use a node with a new empty wallet to run your projects.

-port: The node rpc port, default is 6869
+**If you run the command without any parameters, the default values of "localhost" and "6869"are used for NodeUrl and RPCPort respectively.**

 When the connection is made, you can use these commands(more to come):
+- **Node1.ConnectionCheck()** - Returns "NodeIPorUrl:port" of the Node1 connection as a string
-- **Mywallet.GetWavesBalance()** - Returns the waves balance of the connected wallet(as Double)
+- **Node1.GetWavesBalance("walletaddress")** - Returns the waves balance of the specified wallet address (as Double with corrected decimals)

-- **Mywallet.GetAssetBalance("assetID",decimals)** - Returns the specified asset balance of the connected wallet(as Double)
+- **Node1.GetAssetBalance("walletaddress", "assetID", decimals)** - Returns the specified asset balance of the specified wallet address(as Double with number of decimals specified in decimals)

-assetID: This is not the name but the unique ID.
-To find this ID, go into the portfolio section of your wallet and click on the "Details" button next to the Token you wish to know the balance, the value next to "Identifier" is what you're looking for.
+**Remark:** assetID isn't the name but the unique identifier of the token.
+To find this ID, go into the portfolio section of your wallet(the suitcase) and click on the "Details" button next to the Token you wish to know the balance, the value next to "Identifier" is what you're looking for.
-decimals: Number of decimals used by the token, used to get the correct value as tokens can get any amount of decimals when they are created.
+decimals: Number of decimals of the token, used to get the correct value as tokens can get any amount of decimals when they are created.

-- (NEW) **Mywallet.Gettransactioninfo("TxID")** - Returns information about the transaction specified, informations available are type, id, sender, senderpublickey, recipient, assetid, amount, fee, timestamp, attachment, signature, height, name(for asset creation transactions) and description.
+- **Node1.TxInfo("TxID")** - Returns information about the transaction specified, informations available are type, id, sender, senderpublickey, recipient, assetid, amount, fee, timestamp, attachment, signature, height, name(for asset creation transactions) and description.
-For example, *Mywallet.Gettransactioninfo("566kvw3YVxKc9LPt2UxCCGcnK7DSRK7qWFF84YrDrGGA").recipient* returns the recipient of that transaction.
+For example, *Node1.TxInfo("566kvw3YVxKc9LPt2UxCCGcnK7DSRK7qWFF84YrDrGGA").recipient* returns the recipient of that transaction.

-- (NEW) **Mywallet.Getassetname("AssetID")** - Returns the specified asset name from its ID
+- **Node1.GetAssetName("AssetID")** - Returns the specified asset name from its ID

-##Example
+##Example in VB
 ```
 <!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml">